-The research carried out by the members of the LANCAR group comprises four interrelated projects with prospected applications in argumentation technology.
+The research carried out by the members of the LANCAR group comprises several interrelated projects with prospected applications in argumentation technology.
 Coordinating the research projects in this way enables the LANCAR members and research affiliates to optimally benefit from each other’s expertise and to fruitfully collaborate in a cross-disciplinary group centered around the ubiquitous and fascinating phenomenon of argumentation.

-The third project entails a robust formalization of linguistic and pragmatic aspects of argumentative discourse in terms of the representation framework of Constructive Adpositional Argumentation (CxAdArg), thus providing input for experiments in psycho-argumentation and preparing implementation in argumentation technology.
+The project on Adpositional Argumentation (AdArg) is aimed at providing a robust formalization of linguistic and pragmatic aspects of argumentative discourse in terms of a constructivist representation framework.
+The results can be used as input for experiments in psycho-argumentation and preparing implementation in argumentation technology.

 Research into the Philosophy of Argument is aimed at providing historically and empirically informed accounts of the various theoretical concepts relevant to the study of argumentation (e.g. ‘argumentation structure’, ‘argument type’, ‘stock issue’, and ‘fallacy’) and at exploring modifications and extensions of traditional definitions of argument (e.g. to metaphor, narration, visual and multimodal argumentation, and polylogue).